JuliaHEP/UnROOT.jl/README.md

 documentation on uproot's issue page.

 ## Status
-The project is in early prototyping phase and contributions are very welcome.

-We support reading all scalar branch and jagged branch of "basic" types, as a metric, UnROOT can already read all branches of CMS' NanoAOD:
+We support reading all scalar branch and jagged branch of "basic" types, provide indexing interface (thus iteration too) with basket-cache.
+As a metric, UnROOT can read all branches of CMS NanoAOD:

 ``` julia
 using UnROOT